Let’s set the scene.

 During a traumatic experience, your body responds in a number of different ways depending on the exact circumstances.
 Normally, your body’s defence systems will become stimulated, creating a response to the overarching level of stress you are feeling.
 This response, known more commonly as the ‘fight or flight response’, will make you behave differently in reaction to the traumatic situation you find yourself in.

-What mental health conditions can traumatic experience cause?
+What mental health conditions can traumatic experiences cause?

 While it’s perfectly possible to put on a brave face and have all the support in the world, dealing with the aftermath of a traumatic event is an incredibly personal thing to do.
 Failing to overcome these feelings can lead to a range of serious and potentially life-threatening mental conditions, such as those listed below: